Anand Karaj

 Within the community, Anand Karaj is governed by the Sikh Reht Maryada (Sikh code of conduct and conventions) that was issued by the Shiromani Gurdwara Prabandhak Committee (SGPC).
 In a recent verdict of the Akal Takht, a Hukamnama, Anand Karaj can only take place in a Gurdwara (Sikh temple).
+In subsequent statements, Sikh authorities have reiterated this position, reaffirming that Anand Karaj ceremonies should be conducted only in Gurdwaras and not at destination or resort venues.
 Any Amritdhari (baptized) Sikh may perform the marriage ceremony.

 Anand Karaj weddings are legally recognized by the governments of India and Punjab, Pakistan.

 History of the Anand Karaj

 The history of the Anand marriage ceremony is traced back to the time of Guru Amar Das (1479–1574), who composed the long 40-stanza hymn "Anand", in the Ramkali measure, suitable to be sung or recited on all occasions of religious importance.
 His successor Guru Ram Das composed a four-stanza hymn, "Lavan", which is recited and sung to solemnize nuptials.
 During the time of Maharaja Ranjit Singh and his successors, however, this ceremony fell into partial disuse under the renewed Brahmanical influence at court as well as in society.